Urban Energy Balance - SUEWS and WUDAPT

 Now you will make use of the LCZ Converter-plugin to generate input data for the SUEWS model.

-- By clicking Adjust default parameters you can edit the table.
+By clicking Adjust default parameters you can edit the table.
 This table specifies the pervious, trees, grass, etc. fractions for each of the LCZ classes.
 For more information about each of the classes see LCZConverter.
 If you choose to edit the table, make sure all fractions add up to 1.0.
+You can also adjust parameters such as building height etc.

 For mac users use this workaround: manually create a directory, go into the folder above and type the folder name.
 It will give a warning “—folder name–” already exists.
 Do you want to replace it?
 Click replace.